-Since William The Conqueror’s coronation in 1066, this beautiful and world-famous church has been the location of every coronation in England.
-Queen Elizabeth II was crowned here fifty-nine years ago, on June 2nd, 1953.
+Since William The Conqueror’s coronation in 1066, Westminster Abbey, a beautiful and world-famous structure has been the location of every coronation in England.
+Queen Elizabeth II was crowned here fifty years ago, on June 2nd, 1953.

 The Church, which was founded as a Benedictine monastery over a thousand years ago and was restored by Edward the Confessor in 1065 and Henry III between 1220 and 1272, is regarded as an architectural Gothic masterpiece around the world.